FC Voluntari: Top-flight years and first trophies

-Voluntari earned promotion for the first time in their history to Liga I, the highest tier of Romanian football, at the end of the 2014–15 campaign.
-Its debut season was difficult, as many technical and administrative changes led the club to the relegation zone.
-Finishing 12th, the team faced a promotion/relegation play-off against UTA Arad, which it won 3–1 on aggregate and maintained its place in the Liga I.
+Its debut season in Liga I proved difficult, as numerous technical and administrative changes left the club involved in the relegation battle.
+After finishing 12th, Voluntari faced UTA Arad in a promotion/relegation play-off and won 3–1 on aggregate, retaining its place in the top flight.

-With experienced players such as Vasile Maftei, Florin Cernat or Laurențiu Marinescu in the starting eleven, Voluntari improved itself in the 2016–17 season, finishing in ninth place and avoiding a second consecutive promotion/relegation play-off.
-During that year, the club achieved its biggest achievement so far by winning the Cupa României over Astra Giurgiu, being the first major trophy in its brief history.
+With experienced players such as Vasile Maftei, Florin Cernat and Laurențiu Marinescu in the squad, Voluntari improved during the 2016–17 season, finishing 9th and avoiding a second consecutive promotion/relegation play-off.
+The club also achieved the first major success in its history by winning the 2016–17 Cupa României.
+In the final against Astra Giurgiu, the match ended 1–1 after extra time before Voluntari won the penalty shoot-out 5–3.